ksu-cs-textbooks/cis400/content/2-desktop-development/03-events/11-testing-custom-events.md

 }
 ```

 We use the generic type `T` to allow our assertion to be used with any kind of collection - and the second parameter `item` is _also_ this type.
-That is the object of we are trying to add to the `collection`.
+That is the object we are trying to add to the `collection`.
 Finally, the `Action` is the code the test will execute that would, in theory, add `item` to `collection`.
 Let's flesh out the method body now:

 ```csharp
 public static class MyAssert